pollen-robotics/reachy2-tutorials/README.md

 ## Prerequisites

+As the tutorials are in notebook form, you'll need the jupyter extension in your code editor and the library pykernel (<code>pip install pykernel</code>).

-To use those modules, you first need to install them, if you didn't do it earlier.
+To use the modules, you first need to install them, if you didn't do it earlier.
 You will find them on GitHub, with the installation procedures explained on the README :
 - [SDK](https://github.com/pollen-robotics/reachy2-sdk)
 - [pollen-vision](https://github.com/pollen-robotics/pollen-vision)